pawel-napieracz/cordova-plugin-onegini/docs/public/reference/user/isUserRegistered.md

 # Is User Registered

-You can check at any time if a certain profile ID has been registered by using this function:
+You can check at any time if a certain profile ID has been registered by using this method:

 ## `onegini.user.isUserRegistered`

-This function takes a mandatory first argument with the following properties:
+- Requires an object with a `profileId`:

 | Property | Default | Description |
 | --- | --- | --- |